Cruise Line Price Drop and Rebook Policies for Every Major Line

 Before final payment: Norwegian will reprice your booking or let you cancel and rebook at the lower fare.
 You must accept the terms and conditions of the new promotion, which means your original perks might change.

 After final payment: If your reservation is fully paid and more than 14 days before sailing, Norwegian offers two options: a complimentary cabin upgrade equivalent to the price difference (subject to availability), or a Future Cruise Credit at 100% of the difference.
-The FCC is valid for two years and only applies to sailings of 6+ nights.
+The FCC is valid for two years, only applies to sailings of 6+ nights, and is limited to one FCC per booking.
+The original More at Sea promotion attached to your booking must still be available for the claim to apply.

 What to know: Norwegian prices differently than most lines.
 NCL tends to bundle perks (drink packages, Wi-Fi, excursion credits) rather than cut the base fare.
 Only 9.4% of Norwegian's fleet shows a 10%+ weekly drop — the second-steadiest major line.
 A fare-only price watch might miss NCL's version of a deal entirely.